cobalt-s/project2TCES203/README.md

 program.

 ### Motor.cpp & Motor.h
 This is the Motor Class it functions as a way to setup all the motors on the pi and a way to move them.

-### PiCamera.cpp & PiCamera.h
-This is code to use the cameras on the pi.

 ### pigpio_mock.h